SSWConsulting/SSW.Rules.Content/rules/do-you-include-the-name-of-the-person-you-address-on-the-first-line/rule.md

   url: https://ssw.com.au/people/tiago-araujo
 related:
 - do-you-know-who-to-put-in-the-to-field
-redirects: []
+redirects:
+- do-you-include-the-name-of-the-person-you-address-on-the-first-line

 ---

-If you have to address an email to multiple people (including [to yourself](https://rules.ssw.com.au/dones-do-you-send-yourself-emails)), include each person's name as a heading.
+If you have to address an email to one or multiple people (including [to yourself](/dones-do-you-send-yourself-emails)), include each person's name as a heading.
 This helps them quickly locate which part of the email that applies to them.

 <!--endintro-->